tthoma24/resume/README.md

 Proven talent for aligning business strategy and objectives with established technical support and security paradigms to achieve maximum operational impacts with minimum resource expenditures.
 Efficiency-focused thought leader with expertise spanning system administration, computer and server security, hands-on and remote support, cross-functional team participation, complex problem-solving and troubleshooting, cluster and cloud computing, process optimization, security awareness training, customer service, and technology solutions.
 Exceptionally dedicated and precise professional with keen interpersonal, communication, and organizational skills.

 # PROFESSIONAL EXPERIENCE
+## Columbia Business School, New York, NY | Dec 2017 - Present
+### Systems Analyst

+* Assist with maintaining, documenting, patching, and upgrading all hardware and software on multiple servers.
+* Coordinate within and across teams to plan and execute ongoing projects.
+Projects include Enterprise Imaging enhancements, server refresh, and system monitoring enhancements.
+* Participate in the planning and implementation of new installations and upgrades of hardware and software.
+* Research, test, and evaluate new systems.
+* Assist in the planning, implementation, and administration of various web services/servers such as, Single Sign On System (SSO), Password Management (PWM), Drupal Systems, and other systems as needed.
+* Provide 3rd tier support to the Client Support Group to resolve complex problems.

 ## GNS Healthcare, Cambridge MA | Jun 2015 - Aug 2017
 ### IT Support Specialist